Union Summer School 2026

 Course Offerings

-CFT is offering five comprehensive courses to strengthen your union-building skills.
+CFT is offering three comprehensive courses to strengthen your union-building skills.
 This unique residential program includes evening group work.
 Participants are expected to participate for the full duration of the course.

 Building Local Union Power Through Organizing and Member Engagement